flatcar/.github/.github/ISSUE_TEMPLATE/security_issue.md

 ---
 name: Security Issue
-about: Creating a public security issue.
-For embargoed issues, private disclosure or in case of doubt: contact security@flatcar-linux.org
+about: "Creating a public security issue.
+For embargoed issues, private disclosure or in case of doubt contact security@flatcar-linux.org"
-title: "update: <software>"
+title: "update: [software]"
 labels: ["advisory", "security"]
 assignees: ''
 ---